MarcelFrank/StockPyrate/README.md

 ```

 ## Demo and Setup
 Take a look into the /demo folder to watch StockPyrate.py crawling and parsing "Intel" (or start animated GIF [here](demo/demo-run-just-executing-from-commandline.gif)).
 Find there as well an example of an exported XLSX file.
-Apart from module requirements the initial setup is to set your individual cookie and you are ready to go (How To: [cf. setup.md](setup/setup.md)).
+Apart from module requirements the initial setup is to set your individual cookie and you are ready to go ([cf. setup.md](setup/setup.md)).

 ## Feature list